Omnija/Snack-World-3ds-Translations/README.md

 as it will delete your save file.
 Applying the updates cia will not delete your save file.

 ### Modders:
-Author & Artist: Omnija
+Current Team:

-Assistant & Text Translator: Sotaeko
+Omnija & Sotaeko

 ## Screenshots